Atenism: Atenism under Akhenaten

 Amenhotep IV, the son of Amenhotep III, was crowned king c.
 1353 BC.
 Some Egyptologists have argued that Amenhotep IV spent several years as coregent alongside his father, although this hypothesis is increasingly considered obsolete.
 In the set of royal names he adopted upon his accession, the new king made no mention of Amun except in his preexisting personal name, and texts from the first years of his reign acknowledge Amun but give greater prominence to the Aten, which they treat as synonymous with the sun god.

 Amenhotep IV's first royal building project was a new temple at Karnak dedicated to this deity, who was referred to in its inscriptions as both Ra-Horakhty and Aten.
 The temple was decorated in a new art style, today known as Amarna art, that emphasized movement and portrayed human figures, especially the king's own, with exaggerated proportions.
 While the temple was still being decorated, possibly in Year 3 of Amenhotep's reign, the Aten began to be given a pair of names enclosed in cartouches, similar to the names of a pharaoh, and the Aten began to be portrayed by a sun disk with rays, instead of the falcon-headed man found in the earliest depictions.
-Around this time or shortly afterward, Amenhotep celebrated a sed festival, despite not having reigned the traditional 30 years.
+Around this time or shortly afterward, Amenhotep celebrated a sed festival, despite not having reigned for the traditional 30 years.
 Whereas a normal sed festival entailed offerings to many deities, during his festival Amenhotep IV made offerings to the Aten alone.

 Resources were diverted from older temples to fund the construction of the new Aten temple, and a tomb inscription from early in the king's reign implies that the Aten was given far more offerings than other deities.
 But the temples of traditional deities continued to function at least as late as Year 5 of the reign, when an official in the city of Memphis wrote to the king to say that all the gods in the temples there had been given their offerings.